awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 A default VPC is suitable for getting started quickly and for launching public instances such as a blog or simple website\.
 You can modify the components of your default VPC as needed\.

 You can add subnets to your default VPC\.
-For more information, see [Create a subnet in your VPC](working-with-subnets.md#create-subnets)\.
+For more information, see [Create a subnet](create-subnets.md)\.

 **Topics**
 + [Default VPC components](#default-vpc-components)